Elayne Smith, LMFT and Founder

 I also focus on facilitating deeper emotional connections and greater responsiveness to one another, particularly in moments of stress or conflict.

 Clients I work with: Adult individuals, couples, adolescent families, adoptive families, and separated, divorced or blended families, and LGBTQ youth and adults.

-Issues I work with: Communication, trust, trauma, anxiety, depression, co-parenting, recurring disagreements, emotional closeness and security, and attachment difficulties.
+Issues I work with: Communication, trust, trauma, connection and relational strengthening, anxiety, depression, co-parenting and blended family challenges, recurring disagreements, emotional closeness and security, and attachment difficulties.

 To read more about Melissa, click here